 2. Go from Malapascua to Pintuyan via Kalanggaman

-It isn’t straightforward and requires a bit of negotiation, but it’s doable.
+It’s not the most straightforward option and takes a bit of negotiating, but it can be done.
 If you’re thinking of visiting Kalanggaman, whether for a few hours or staying overnight, it’s an option not to rule out.
-Here’s how to go from Malapascua to Pintuyan step by step:
+Here’s how to get from Malapascua to Pintuyan step by step:

 1. Negotiate the transfer to Kalanggaman: as we explain in How to get to Kalanggaman, this excursion costs 1,200–1,500 pesos for the transport and 1,000 pesos in island fees.
 You’d then need to negotiate how much a one-way transfer would cost you.
 If you want, we can also give you a contact for this.
 Consider at least about 700 pesos.
 Departure is usually at 9:00 and it’s about 2 hours of sailing.
 If you want, you can stay overnight in Kalanggaman in the huts there; in that case, fees are 1,500 pesos.

-2. Negotiate the transfer to Palompon: note that there’s no “regular” transport linking Kalanggaman with Leyte; in this case, you’d have to join a boat that came from Palompon and is returning that same day.
+2. Negotiate the transfer to Palompon: note that there’s no “regular” public transport linking Kalanggaman with Leyte; in this case, you’d have to join a boat that came from Palompon and is returning that same day.
 If you arrive around 11:00, you’d have to wait for the excursions to return, usually around 15:00 or 16:00.
 If you want to stay longer in Kalanggaman, you can spend the night in the huts or tents we mention in the island article.
-A boat for up to 20 people from Palompon round‑trip costs 4,500 pesos, so the price varies depending on the number of passengers.
+A round-trip boat from Palompon for up to 20 people costs 4,500 pesos, so the price varies depending on the number of passengers.
 Use this as a reference (estimating around 300 pesos).
 The crossing takes about 45 minutes.

-3. Take a bus or van to Ormoc: the van is much better, as it’s significantly faster.
+3. Take a bus or van to Ormoc: the van is a much better option, as it’s significantly faster.
 It costs 150 pesos and takes 90 minutes.

 4. Take a bus from Ormoc to Sogod or San Ricardo: in the first case, it will take about 4 hours and the ticket costs around 180 pesos.
 If you see one to San Ricardo, don’t hesitate—take it.
 You’ll just need to ask the driver to stop in Pintuyan.